-OCI Secures Further Distribution and Allocation Partnership with Honeywell and Strata
+OCI secures further distribution and allocation partnership with Honeywell and Strata

 — Oliver Chapman, Group CEO of OCI Limited

-OCI has further expanded its collaboration with Honeywell and the Abu Dhabi state subsidiary, Strata, as an on-going commitment for personal protective equipment (PPE) allocation.
-This partnership continues to supply over 3 million premium quality N95 masks to the US and other nations.

-Since the pandemic began, OCI Limited deployed its resources and is supporting businesses globally in the end-to-end procurement of PPE.
+Since the pandemic began, OCI Limited has been supporting businesses globally in the end-to-end procurement of PPE including providing the crucial financing and logistics.
 Due to COVID-19 being a respiratory disease, the use of N95 masks in various industries is vital in actively protecting key workers.

-Oliver Chapman the CEO of OCI Limited said, “OCI is proud to be distributing products manufactured by Strata and Honeywell, to deliver a premium range of PPE products to our partners globally and to both private and public entities.
-We recognise the importance of these products in the fight against COVID-19 and look forward to delivering more to our clients.”
+Oliver Chapman, Group CEO of OCI Limited said, “OCI is proud to be engaged with Honeywell and Strata for the distribution of their healthcare products.
+This partnership is critical in supplying governments and large corporations with the essential healthcare cargoes they need to survive in the current climate.
+This is yet another example of OCI’s capability to support important organisations under pressure and in volatile markets.”

 N95 masks are protective tools designed purely for air filtration and a close facial fit, as specified by the FDA.
 OCI Limited continues to utilise its logistics and financial infrastructure to support the distribution of these essential PPE products.